How to include JS/CSS from node_modules folder in Hugo

 - 'css/kicad.css'

-- 'css/katex.min.css' # KaTeX CSS, symlinked from node_modules
+- 'vendor/katex/katex.min.css' # KaTeX CSS, mounted from node_modules

 custom_js: